abiyyuramadhan/fp-wip-md/README.md

     -  `model` represents as a place to define databases info.
 For example table, column, relations.
     -  `repository` represents as a place for modifying databases with query for example searching queries.
     -  `service` represents as a place for business logic for our applications, makes our controller cleaner.
-        -  `impl` represents as a implementation of service interface.
+        -  `impl` represents as an implementation of service interface.
     -  `util` represents as a place for helpers.
 Simplify and prevent calling a class repeatedly.
   - `resources` usually represents as a place for database info credentials like `application.properties`
-- `test/java/com/projects` represents as a place for all testing we're gonna do.
+- `test/java/com/monola` represents as a place for all testing we're gonna do.
 For example like unit testing, functional testing.

 ## Database Schema